Five Tips for Making Learning At Home Workable for All

 Now, it's also important to remember that your child is a child.
 At school, there are scheduled breaks for recess, art, movement education, music, and library.
 Kids aren't in a desk all day.
 They need and must get up and move, so they won't be able to sit at a table all day doing schoolwork.
 Mix it up with a priority on reading, math, and writing.
 Using cross curricular materials such as books about space or a science experiment that is seen more as fun than work helps keep kids interested.
 Plus, you might even look on Youtube for links to informational videos.
 If you spend 2 hours a day, that may be as much as you can get done.

 Keep in mind that other teachers may be able to support you too.
-If you are need ideas, there are many educational bloggers with ideas and materials to share.
+If you need ideas, there are many educational bloggers with ideas and materials to share.
 My website, Comprehension Connection offers lots of free resources as part of my email subscription (free).
-When you join my email list, you are provided with the password to my library.
+When you join my email list, you are provided access to a free resource library.
 Additionally, I have a store on my website where you can purchase lesson materials to use in the area of reading.

 I LOVE technology, and one of my new favorite things are Boom Cards.
-Boom Learning is a new platform for digital task cards.
+Boom Learning is a great platform for digital task cards.
 Students can practice all sorts of skills for math, reading, science and social studies.
 In fact, there are MANY free "decks" available on Boom.
 Every Friday is #freebiefriday .
 All you need to do is start an account (for free) and add the decks to your library.
-If you need help with getting started, this video can help you out.
-It's intended for teachers, but parents can use this site too.
+If you need help with getting started, you might search Youtube for "boom cards" or "boom learning", and I know you'll see examples.

-Other websites I must mention are Epic and Vooks which are both offering free digital books for kids.
+Other websites I must mention are Epic and Vooks which offer free digital books for kids.
 If you have a library card, you also should take advantage of Hoopla where you can download not only digital books, but also movies and audiobooks.
 Of course, your school district will have website subscriptions for you too.
-This Facebook Group includes a listing of links for parents to use.
-You are welcome to join it and ask any question you might have.

 During high stress times, finding ways to relax can be hard.
 You might try humor, games, exercise, or a good movie.
-Check this post out for tips for surviving distance learning.At a time when you may be experiencing financial strain, being isolated from friends yourself, and are having all the extra burdens placed on your, it's especially important to also remember to relax.
+Check this post out for tips for surviving distance learning.If you find you just need a break, take it.
+Your kids definitely will recognize if you've met your limit.
 Try to keep a sense of humor.
 Kids really sense when we are under stress, and they don't often know how to respond to it.
 Humor goes a LONG way for everyone.
 Playing practical jokes or coming up with corny jokes can make everyone laugh.

 Another way to relax and work in an enjoyable time is to bring out the board games or a deck of cards.
 Teaching your children how to play rummy or other games also teaches them math.
 We had a Scrabble tournament the other night, and my daughter ended up on top!
 Scrabble is a great game to work on word building skills.
 Regardless of the game, there are learning skills involved.